barryf/transformative/README.md

 # Transformative

-Transformative is a microblogging engine that powers my personal website [barryfrost.com][bf].
+Transformative is a microblogging engine that powered my personal website 2016-2021.
 It's written in Ruby and supports several key [IndieWeb][] technologies as detailed below.

 All my notes, articles, bookmarks, photos and more are hosted on my personal domain rather than in someone else's silo.
 I can choose how it looks and works while having fun building it for myself.